Shelby County v. Holder: Background

 The Supreme Court upheld the preclearance requirement and coverage formula as constitutional enforcement legislation under Section 2 of the Fifteenth Amendment in South Carolina v.
 Katzenbach (1966).
 The preclearance requirement initially was set to expire five years after enactment, but amendments to the Act in 1970, 1975, and 1982 reauthorized Section 5; the 1970 and 1975 amendments also updated the coverage formula.
-The Supreme Court upheld these reauthorizations as constitutional in Georgia v.
-United States (1973), City of Rome v.
+The Supreme Court upheld these reauthorizations as constitutional in United States v.
+Georgia (1973), City of Rome v.
 United States (1980), and Lopez v.
 Monterey County (1999).
 In 2006, Congress reauthorized Section 5 for an additional 25 years, but did not change the coverage formula from the 1975 version.

 Shortly after the 2006 reauthorization, a Texas utility district sought to bail out from Section 5 preclearance and, in the alternative, challenged the constitutionality of Section 5.
 The Supreme Court ruled unanimously in Northwest Austin Municipal Utility District No. 1 v.
 Holder that government entities that did not register voters, such as the utility district, had the right to file suit to bail out of coverage.
 Because this decision resolved the issue, the Court invoked constitutional avoidance and declined to address the constitutionality of Section 5.
 Justice Clarence Thomas dissented from this portion of the opinion and would have declared Section 5 unconstitutional.

 History

 Jurisdictions under Section 5 oversight at the time of the Shelby County v.
-Holder decision.
+Holder decision: